• All News

 Ivan Golden

 Ivan Golden founded THX News™ with the goal of restoring trust in journalism.
-As CEO and an investigative journalist, he leads the organization's efforts to deliver unbiased, fact-checked reporting to readers worldwide.
+As CEO and journalist, he leads the organization's efforts to deliver unbiased, fact-checked reporting to readers worldwide.
 He is committed to uncovering the truth and providing context to the stories that shape our world.
 Read his insightful articles on THX News.

 Related Posts